Ultrafast control of spin-orbital separation probed with time-resolved RIXS

 \textit{Time-resolved RIXS -- } To verify the dynamic control over the superexchange interactions described in the previous section, one needs an experimental probe able to follow the transient change of the spectrum over the whole Brillouin zone.
 Time-resolved RIXS (trRIXS) seems particularly suitable for this task.
 The incoming photon with energy $\omega_i$, momentum $k_i$ and polarization $\vec e_i$ excites the hole originally in the $a$ orbital to the $2$p core state of a copper atom.
 This highly unstable intermediate state can decay within few femtoseconds to the $b$ orbital by emitting a photon with energy $\omega_f$, momentum $k_f$ and polarization $\vec e_f$, leaving the system with a d-d excitation.
 In principle, the hole can also decay into other d orbitals, but we are only interested in the $b$ channel, as motivated previously.
 Thus, measuring the energy loss ($\omega = \omega_i - \omega_f$) and momentum loss ($k = k_i - k_f$) of the photon allows to probe the excitation spectrum of the compound.
-The transient change in the spectrum due to the action of the pump pulse can be monitored by collecting RIXS spectra with probe pulses at several delayed times.
-For the short-lived intermediate state, one can apply the ultra-short core-hole approximation \cite{Ament_PRB_2007}.
-This describes the photon scattering via the intermediate state in terms of a single RIXS operator $\opr B$, which will be the same for time-resolved and static RIXS.
-The approximation reduces the computation of the trRIXS intensity from a four-point correlation function \cite{Chen2019,PhysRevB.103.115136} to a two-point one, which can be written as $I_{RIXS} = 2 ( \vert B^{\uparrow \uparrow}_{\vec e_i \vec e_f} \vert^2 + \vert B^{\uparrow \downarrow}_{\vec e_i \vec e_f} \vert^2 ) A (\omega, k, \bar{t})$.
-Here $B^{\uparrow \uparrow}_{\vec e_i \vec e_f}$ and $B^{\uparrow \downarrow}_{\vec e_i \vec e_f}$ are the matrix elements of the RIXS operator \cite{Marra2016}, and $A (\omega, k, \bar{t})$ is the convolution of the propagator \eqref{eq:hole_propagator} with probe functions centered around a probe time $\bar t $, \be A (\omega, k, \bar{t}) = i \int_{-\infty}^\infty d t' d t \ s(t', \bar{t}) s(t, \bar{t}) e^{-i \omega( t-t')} G_{k} (t',t) . \ee The probe-pulse is thereby described semi-classically by the Gaussian envelope $s(t, \bar{t}) = \exp \left(-(t - \bar{t})^2/(2 \sigma_{pr}^2) \right)$ \cite{Supplementary}.
-In the following, instead of analyzing $I_{RIXS}$, we focus on $A(\omega,k, \bar{t})$, which does not depend on the details of the experimental apparatus used to measure the RIXS signal.
-The numerical evaluation of the single hole propagator \equ{eq:hole_propagator} is done using a Krylov time propagation scheme with middle point approximation for the time evolution \cite{Manmana2005, Alvermann2012, Weinberg2019}.
+For the short-lived intermediate state, one can apply the ultra-short core-hole approximation (UCA) \cite{Ament_PRB_2007}, which describes the photon scattering via the intermediate state in terms of a single RIXS operator $\opr B$.
+The UCA is well established in interpreting static RIXS probes of the dynamics of spin and orbital excitations in equilibrium \cite{Schlappa2012}.
+With core hole lifetimes in the range of few femtoseconds, the UCA remains justified also for trRIXS of processes on the $100$fs timescale, as in the present case.
+In the Supplemental Material \cite{Supplementary}, we derive the trRIXS signal within the UCA, starting from the general expression for trRIXS in terms of a four-point correlation function \cite{Chen2019,PhysRevB.103.115136}.
+The result can be written as $I_{RIXS} = 2 ( \vert B^{\uparrow \uparrow}_{\vec e_i \vec e_f} \vert^2 + \vert B^{\uparrow \downarrow}_{\vec e_i \vec e_f} \vert^2 ) \chi(\omega, k, \bar{t})$.
+Here $B^{\uparrow \uparrow}_{\vec e_i \vec e_f}$ and $B^{\uparrow \downarrow}_{\vec e_i \vec e_f}$ are the matrix elements of the RIXS operator \cite{Marra2012_PRL,Marra2016}, which will be the same for time-resolved and static RIXS, and $\chi(\omega, k, \bar{t})$ is the convolution of the propagator \eqref{eq:hole_propagator} with probe functions centered around a probe time $\bar t $, $\chi(\omega, k, \bar{t}) = i \int d t' d t \ s(t', \bar{t}) s(t, \bar{t}) e^{-i \omega (t-t')} G_{k} (t',t)$.
+The probe-pulse is thereby described semi-classically by the Gaussian envelope $s(t, \bar{t}) = \exp \left(-(t - \bar{t})^2/(2 \sigma_{pr}^2) \right)$.